koyanyaroo/yaya-practice/README.md

 ## License

-MIT License - Built with ❤️ for young learners everywhere.
+MIT License - Built with ❤️ by Papap Koyan for his daughter YAYA (Altheara Iswanda).